YANGB1/Putative-iM-Searcher/README.md

 pips install -r requirements.txt

 ```
-Putative-iM-Searcher can be installed by:
+Putative-iM-Searcher (available at https://pypi.org/project/Putative-iM-Searcher/) can be installed by:
 ```
 pip install Putative-iM-Searcher

 ```
-Or, the python script 'Putative-iM-Searcher.py' can be downloaded directly from Github.
+Alternatively, the python script 'Putative-iM-Searcher.py' can be downloaded directly from Github.
 The stored directory can be added to the ‘PATH’ environmental variable or the scripts with full path can be run alternatively.

 # Usage
 The help page can be checked by following command: